w3f/w3f-education/docs/Substrate/section3/install-deps.md

 ### Observing Chain State

 By navigating to `Developer > Chain State`, it is possible to get the state of various storage mappings or values that were previously defined by the pallets in the runtime.
 These are called **State Queries.**

 For example, you can select the `timestamp` state query and click the plus button on the far right to get the time for the node:

+### Modifying Chain State

+It is also possible to modify the chain's state via **extrinsics**.
+An extrinsic is similar to the concept of a transaction, as it represents a unit of change within a chain's particular state, i.e., transferring currency that changes two users' balances:

 You can also simply search storage by raw hexadecimal key, however most of the time it’s easier to perform state queries via the respective pallet and its associated storage items.